UKY171991/usfitnes/PATIENTS_SCHEMA_UPDATE_COMPLETE.md

-# Patients Table Schema Update - COMPLETED
+# Patients Table Schema Update - FINAL IMPLEMENTATION

 ## Summary of Changes Made

-The patients table and related pages have been successfully updated to remove the Phone Number, Email Address, Emergency Contact, and Medical History fields as requested.
+The patients table and related pages have been successfully updated to include Phone Number and Email Address as **optional (nullable)** fields, as requested in the latest requirements.

 ### 1. Database Schema Changes (config.php)

-**BEFORE:**
+**CURRENT IMPLEMENTATION:**
 ```sql
 CREATE TABLE IF NOT EXISTS `patients` (
   `id` int(11) NOT NULL AUTO_INCREMENT,